Budda Baker: 2021

 On May 3, 2021, it was announced that Baker chose to change his jersey number for the third time in his career from No. 32 to No. 3.
 This was due to the NFL expanding the jersey numbers after changing the set rules prior to the 2021 NFL season.
 He returned as the starting free safety to begin the season, alongside Jalen Thompson.

 In Week 5, Baker recorded six combined tackles (five solo), made one pass deflection, and had the first career interception thrown by rookie Trey Lance on the opening drive during a 17–10 victory against the San Francisco 49ers.
-On November 7, 2021, he made seven combined tackles (two solo), one pass deflection, and secured the Cardinals' 31–17 victory at the San Francisco 49ers by intercepting a pass by Jimmy Garoppolo to wide receiver Deebo Samuel with 3:10 remaining.
-On December 5, 2021, Baker recorded six combined tackles (four solo), broke up a pass, and set a career-high with his third interception of the season on a pass by Andy Dalton to tight end Cole Kmet during a 33–22 victory at the Chicago Bears.
-In Week 16, he set a season-high with 13 combined tackles (seven solo), made one pass deflection, and a sack as the Cardinals lost 16–22 against the Indianapolis Colts.
-He started all 17 games for the first time in his career and finished with a total of 98 combined tackles (72 solo), seven pass deflections, a career-high three interceptions, and two sacks.
+On November 7, 2021, he made 7 combined tackles (2 solo), 1 pass deflection, and secured the Cardinals' 31–17 victory at the San Francisco 49ers by intercepting a pass by Jimmy Garoppolo to wide receiver Deebo Samuel with 3:10 remaining.
+On December 5, 2021, Baker recorded 6 combined tackles (4 solo), broke up a pass, and set a career-high with his third interception of the season on a pass by Andy Dalton to tight end Cole Kmet during a 33–22 victory at the Chicago Bears.
+In Week 16, he set a season-high with 13 combined tackles (7 solo), recorded one pass deflection, and a sack as the Cardinals lost 16–22 against the Indianapolis Colts.
+He started all 17 games for the first time in his career and finished with a total of 98 combined tackles (72 solo), 7 pass deflections, a career-high 3 interceptions, and 2 sacks.
 He earned a third consecutive and fourth overall Pro Bowl nomination.
 He was ranked 67th by his fellow players on the NFL Top 100 Players of 2022.